AlgoMaster Logo

 2. For each starting index i from 0 to n - 1:

-• Check if the first half is all one character and the second half is all the other character.
+• Check that the first half is all one character and the second half is all the other character.

 3. Return count.